NINAnor/national_insect_monitoring/GBIF_export/NorIns_GBIF_export.md

 The citation to use is then:

-- Åström J (2023).
+- Åström J, Davey M (2025).
 National insect monitoring in Norway.
-Version 1.9.
+  Version 1.13.
 Norwegian Institute for Nature Research.
-Sampling event dataset https://doi.org/10.15468/2jwnc6 accessed via GBIF.org on 2023-09-12.
+Sampling event dataset https://doi.org/10.15468/2jwnc6 accessed via GBIF.org on 2025-09-15.

 ## Fetching the raw-data from GBIF